d12frosted/elpa-mirror/gnu/corfu-readme.txt

   │ (advice-add #'corfu-insert :after #'corfu-send-shell) └────

-  Shell completion uses the flexible `pcomplete' mechanism internally, which allows you to program the completions per shell command.
-If you want to know more, look into this [blog post], which shows how to configure pcomplete for git commands.
+  Shell completion uses the flexible `Pcomplete' mechanism internally, which allows you to program the completions per shell command.
+If you want to know more, look into this [blog post], which shows how to configure Pcomplete for git commands.
 I recommend the [pcmpl-args] package which extends Pcomplete with completion support and helpful annotation support for more commands.
 Similar to the Fish shell, pcmpl-args uses man page parsing and –help output parsing to